Antonia Iacobescu

-Antonia Clara Iacobescu (born April 12 1989), known professionally as Antonia, is a Romanian singer.
+Antonia Clara Iacobescu (born 12 April 1989), known professionally as Antonia, is a Romanian singer.

 Early life

-Antonia Clara Iacobescu was born on April 12, 1989, in Bucharest, but moved with family to the United States at the age of five.
+Antonia Clara Iacobescu was born on 12 April 1989 in Bucharest, Romania and moved with family to the United States at the age of five.
 She spent her childhood in Utah, singing at the age of ten, and American culture strongly influenced her musical style.
 She finished high school in Las Vegas, Nevada and entered the modelling world.
 She has participated in hundreds of photoshoots for catalogues and has collaborated with American agencies such as Lenz and Ford Models.
-In 2013, she also launched her clothing line called MOJA.
+In 2013, she launched her clothing line called MOJA.
 At the age of 18, Antonia returned to Romania with her family.

 Career

-In 2009 she met the Romanian producer Tom Boxer through a friend who had heard her singing.
+In 2009, she met the Romanian producer Tom Boxer through a friend who had heard her singing.
 After the two met, Antonia and Tom created their first song known as "Roses on Fire".
 They also created a music video for the song, directed and filmed by Boxer.

 In 2011, she released a single entitled "Pleacă" with the Vunk band.
 In mid-summer of 2012, Antonia released the promotional song "I got you" and the single "Jameia", the latter reaching 5th place in Romania.

 After the birth of her first child, Antonia returned to music as a solo singer.
 She released "Marionette", written by the Dutch producer and Afrojack.

-In 2014 she participated as a juror in the TV show Kids Sing, broadcast by Kanal D. On April 17, 2015, Antonia released her debut album This Is Antonia through the Romanian record label Roton.
+In 2014, she participated as a judge in the TV show Kids Sing, broadcast by Kanal D. On 17 April 2015, Antonia released her debut album This Is Antonia through the Romanian record label Roton.
 The album contains 12 tracks and is available in physical and digital format.
 In 2017 Antonia participated with Alex Velea as contestants in the show Look Who's Dancing on Pro TV.
 Also, in 2017 and 2018, she was on the jury of the television show The Four, broadcast by Antena 1.

+The artist was also chosen, because of her notoriety, to dub Janette's Romanian voice in Alvin and the Chipmunks: The Road Chip.